 10-year-old who chose traditional medicine over chemo won't be taken from parents

-Makayla Sault of New Credit, Ont., reads a statement on why she is quitting her chemotherapy treatment in this still image from a YouTube video posted May 13, 2014.
+Makayla Sault of New Credit, Ont. in a still image from a YouTube video posted May 13, 2014.
 (Two Row Times / YouTube)

 Published Tuesday, May 20, 2014 7:58PM EDT

 Last Updated Tuesday, May 20, 2014 11:10PM EDT

 The Children’s Aid Society says a 10-year-old Ontario girl with leukemia who quit chemotherapy treatments in favour of traditional First Nations medicine will not be removed from her family or forced to resume chemo.

 Makayla Sault’s parents met Tuesday with executives from the Children’s Aid Society of Brant, who said that Makayla is not in need of protection and would not be apprehended.

 “It was very emotional,” Nahnda Garlow, a journalist and friend of the Sault family who attended the meeting, told CTVNews.ca.
 “The family was in tears.”

 Sally Rivers, the director of aboriginal services for the Brant CAS, told CTV Kitchener that she and her colleagues “did not feel it was … our job to force Makayla to do treatment she and her family felt was not being of benefit to her.”

 Rivers also said removing Makayla from her home “would cause her great harm.”